7 Science-Based Health Benefits of Intermittent Fasting

 Short-term fasting lowers insulin levels, increases growth hormone levels, and increases norepinephrine (noradrenaline) which all help the body more readily break down fat and use it for energy.
 Because of these changes in hormone functioning, short-term fasting can actually increase your metabolic rate by 3.6-14% (1).

 In addition to boosting your metabolism, fasting also naturally reduces the number of calories you consume.
 Some studies have shown that people actually eat 20% less on fasting days (2).

 A review of the scientific literature on fasting in 2014 revealed that fasting often leads to a 3-8% decrease in weight over 3-24 weeks.
 It was also not uncommon for people to lose 4-7% of their waist circumference, indicating that harmful belly fat is reduced with fasting.
 In addition, intermittent fasting causes less muscle loss than continuous calorie restriction (1).

 2. Decrease Risk of Health Conditions

-Intermittent fasting may play a significant role in reducing risk of health conditions, and even help control chronic health conditions.
+Intermittent fasting may play a significant role in reducing the risk of health conditions, and even help control chronic health conditions.

 Although the exact outcomes of fasting on cardiovascular health have not been measured, several studies show improvements in heart health that seem promising (2).
-This includes an increase in levels of adiponectin (an anti plaque-forming and insulin-sensitizing protein hormone) and decreased levels of Leptin (a pro plaque-forming adipokine).
+This includes an increase in levels of adiponectin (an anti-plaque-forming and insulin-sensitizing protein hormone) and decreased levels of Leptin (a pro-plaque-forming adipokine).

-Intermittent fasting has also been associated with improvements in blood pressure, total and LDL cholesterol, blood triglycerides, inflammatory markers and blood sugar levels (1).
+Intermittent fasting has also been associated with improvements in blood pressure, total and LDL cholesterol, blood triglycerides, inflammatory markers, and blood sugar levels (1).

 Other studies have found intermittent fasting to help reduce cholesterol levels in certain conditions, trigger stem cell regeneration, as well as benefit people with cardiovascular disease.